 By Yan Luo | Samtop Display

-Retail displays are critical for driving brand engagement and sales, but many brands don’t track the lifecycle of their displays.
+Retail displays are critical for driving brand engagement, but without display lifecycle management, many brands either overuse or underutilize them..
 As a result, displays may be overused, affecting brand perception, or underutilized, leading to unnecessary costs.
 How do you decide when to refresh, repair, or retire a display?

 Using outdated or damaged displays can harm your brand's image, resulting in poor customer experiences.
 Conversely, underutilizing displays or failing to track their lifespan results in unnecessary spending.
 With so much on the line, you need a system to track your display’s condition and usage history to make informed decisions.